rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 _side_note_start
 Formal reasoning[^formalprog] is the only approach humans have figured out to solve complex problems correctly[^formalprog2] on the first go (without trial and error associated with empirical reasoning).
 Being a programmer, I like to think about formal reasoning as immutable and empirical reasoning as an in-place mutation (e.g. mathematics keeps adding to itself while empirical sciences like medicine keep changing)[^immu].
 In-place mutation in programming is the refactoring process.
 Can you think about a math-like immutable designs in programming?
-E.g. a design or code that aged very well over, say, over last 20 years?
+E.g. a design or code that aged very well over, say, over the last 20 years?
 In this post I am not separating the formal out, it is bundled into deductive.
 I have struggled with this decision, at the end I decided to simplify things and keep formal reasoning bundled into the more broad deductive process.
 _side_note_end